spring-recipes/oreilly-live-training/README.md

   - Use packages to organize your code
     - package by layer
     - package by feature
-  - Dependency Injection
+  - Post class / record
   - Logging
   - DevTools
-  - OpenRewrite Demo
+  - Dependency Injection

 ## Web Applications